 Heroin addiction can be mild, moderate, or severe, depending on the signs and symptoms related to use.

 How Long Does Heroin Stay in Your System?

-Person‘s addicted to short-acting opioids like heroin typically begin to experience withdrawal symptoms between eight and 24 hours after last use.
+People addicted to short-acting opioids like heroin typically begin to experience withdrawal symptoms between eight and 24 hours after the last use.
 However, withdrawal symptoms can last between four and ten days.
-Individuals withdrawing from opioids can expect to experience nausea and vomiting, anxiety, insomnia, muscle cramps, watery discharge from eyes and nose, and diarrhea.
-And while these symptoms are not life-threatening, they are very uncomfortable and have the ability to be medically managed with her medication and peer support.
+Individuals withdrawing from opioids can expect to experience nausea and vomiting, anxiety, insomnia, muscle cramps, watery discharge from the eyes and nose, and diarrhea.
+While these symptoms are not life-threatening, they are very uncomfortable and have the ability to be medically managed with her medication and peer support.

 Heroin has a relatively short time frame to be detectable in drug tests.
 Heroin is often undetectable in blood and Saliva in under 24 hours.
 Heroin remains detectable in urine for 1 to 4 days and in hair follicle tests for up to 90 days.

 Locally, you want to choose a heroin detox program that meets all your addiction needs, and we believe that the Robert Alexander Center can meet those needs.
 Our campus provides comprehensive treatment from detoxification through outpatient aftercare and every step in between.

 Through combined traditional and alternative therapy methods, our heroin addiction treatment center can support your individual needs and help you achieve your goals of sobriety and change.

 Contact the Robert Alexander Center to speak with an admissions counselor today about getting help with your heroin addiction.